XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a

 Information about WW2 miniatures packs

 Infantry/figure packs usually contain 8 x 15mm pieces/figures.
 This will either be 8 figures in three poses or eight castings of crew and weapon.
-Mortar packs usually have two mortars and six crew figures.
-This gives enough for two bases of mortars.
-HMG packs contain 3 gunners with guns , three loaders and 2 others such as NCOs (this is equivalent to 11 pieces as the HMGs are moulded to the gunners).
-This gives enough for three bases of HMGs.
+Mortar and MMG/HMG packs usually have two weapons and six crew figures.
+This gives enough for two bases of the weapon.

 Artillery pieces are sold singly without crew as are tanks and other vehicles.
 This is because we have a variety of crew packs that suit each gun type.
 You might even want to use it as a captured gun.